-"Every neighborhood needs a Randy, that's for sure," Connell said.
+"Every neighborhood needs a Randy, that's for sure," neighbor Debbie Connell said.

-Family member Chyrell Hartsock said she was inside the home when the flames broke out, and described what happened.
+Family member Chyrell Hartsock said she was inside the home when the flames broke out, and told me what she saw happen.

 "The whole bedroom was just on fire.
 Like, the flames were so big and it spread so fast and we tried to get him out but we couldn't," Hartsock said.